Mansi-Sun/pkydrip/content/english/pky60w.md

   <h3>Smart Monitoring, Insights into Agriculture</h3>
   <p>Irrigation should be smart, not blind.
 The PKY-60W possesses powerful data acquisition potential:</p>
   <ul>
-    <li><strong>Micro Weather Station Expansion: </strong><p>Can be directly expanded into a micro weather station, acquiring real-time key environmental data such as air temperature, humidity, light intensity, and wind speed, providing scientific basis for irrigation decisions.</p></li>
+    <li><p><strong>Micro Weather Station Expansion: </strong>Can be directly expanded into a micro weather station, acquiring real-time key environmental data such as air temperature, humidity, light intensity, and wind speed, providing scientific basis for irrigation decisions.</p></li>
-    <li><strong>Soil Information Monitoring: </strong><p>Supports connection to soil sensors for real-time monitoring of critical soil information like temperature, moisture, EC (electrical conductivity), and pH value, allowing you to precisely understand the root zone environment and achieve on-demand irrigation, avoiding over or under-watering.</p></li>
+    <li><p><strong>Soil Information Monitoring: </strong>Supports connection to soil sensors for real-time monitoring of critical soil information like temperature, moisture, EC (electrical conductivity), and pH value, allowing you to precisely understand the root zone environment and achieve on-demand irrigation, avoiding over or under-watering.</p></li>
   </ul>
 </div>